georgegesite/Java/README.md

 A valid declaration of "the" main() method must be public and static, should return void, and should take a single array of Strings as a parameter.

+## Equalty
+- == checks reference equality for both String and StringBuilder.
+- String.equals() checks content equality.
+- StringBuilder.equals() behaves like == and checks reference equality (it does not compare content).
+- To compare content between a String and a StringBuilder, use StringBuilder.toString() to convert StringBuilder to a String.
+- Java does not allow you to compare String and StringBuilder using ==

 ## Important

 - Interfaces, classes, and enums are all "types".